US Department of Justice finalizes plea deal with Boeing - KESQ

 New York (CNN) — The US Department of Justice on Wednesday for the first time shared details of its finalized plea deal agreement with Boeing, in which the troubled aviation company will plead guilty to a felony charge of defrauding the US government.

-Boeing agreed to pay a fine of $243.6 million as part of its plea agreement and admitted it defrauded the Federal Aviation Administration when seeking permission for the troubled 737 Max plane to carry passengers.
-The plea deal is subject to approval of a federal judge.
+Boeing agreed to pay a fine of another $243.6 million as part of its plea agreement on top of a $243.6 million it already agreed to pay in 2021 and admitted it defrauded the Federal Aviation Administration when seeking permission for the troubled 737 Max plane to carry passengers.
+The plea deal is subject to approval of a federal judge, who could double the amount of the fine by not granting it a credit for the fine it already paid.

 “We will continue to work transparently with our regulators as we take significant actions across Boeing to further strengthen our safety, quality and compliance programs,” Boeing said in a statement.